Network insensitivity to parameter noise via adversarial regularization: Results

-Under our definition of robustness, the network output should change only minimally when the network parameters are perturbed.
+\paragraph{Flatness of the weight-loss landscape} Under our definition of robustness, the network output should change only minimally when the network parameters are perturbed.
 This corresponds to a loss surface that is close to flat in weight space.
-We measured the weight-loss landscape for trained networks, compared over alternative training methods and for several architectures (Fig.~\ref{fig:weight-loss-landscape}).
-We examined only cross-entropy loss (i.e. task loss) over the test set, and not the adversarial attack loss component (KL divergence loss; see Eq.~\ref{eq:robustness_loss}).
-For each trained network, we chose a random vector $v \sim \mathcal{N}(\mathbf{0},\zeta |\Theta|)$ and calculated $\mathcal{L}_{\text{Nat}}(f(X_{\text{test}}, \Theta+\alpha \cdot v), y_{\text{test}})$ for many evenly-spaced $\alpha \in \left[-2, 2\right]$.
+We measured the test weight-loss landscape for trained networks, compared over alternative training methods and for several architectures (Fig.~\ref{fig:weight-loss-landscape}).
+We examined only cross-entropy loss over the test set, and not the adversarial attack loss component (KL divergence loss; see Eq.~\ref{eq:robustness_loss}).
+For each trained network, we chose a random vector $v \sim \mathcal{N}(\mathbf{0},\zeta |\Theta|)$ and calculated $\mathcal{L}_{\text{cce}}(f(X_{\text{test}}, \Theta+\alpha \cdot v), y_{\text{test}})$ for many evenly-spaced $\alpha \in \left[-2, 2\right]$.
 This process was repeated 5 times for $\zeta=0.2$, and the means plotted in Fig.~\ref{fig:weight-loss-landscape}.
-Weight-loss landscapes for the individual trials are shown in Fig.~\ref{fig:landscape_raw}.
+Weight-loss landscapes for the individual trials are shown in Fig.~\ref{fig:supp-weight-loss-landscape}.

 Our adversarial training approach found minima of trained parameters $\Theta$ in flatter areas of the weight-loss landscape, compared with all other approaches examined (flatter curves in Fig.~\ref{fig:weight-loss-landscape}).
-In most cases our training approach also found deeper minima at lower $\mathcal{L}_{\text{cce}}$, reflecting better task performance.
+In most cases our training approach also found deeper minima at lower categorical cross-entropy loss ($\mathcal{L}_{\text{cce}}$), reflecting better task performance.
 These results are reflected in the better generalization performance of our approach (see Table~\ref{tab:main}).
 Not surprisingly, dropout and \gls{awp} also lead to flatter minima than the Standard network with no regularization. \gls{abcd} and Entropy-SGD were not included in Fig.~\ref{fig:weight-loss-landscape} because they did not outperform the Standard model.